zachnieto/BlackBoxSAT/README.md

 For property-based testing, we use a framework for JUnit called [Quick-Check] (https://pholser.github.io/junit-quickcheck/site/0.9.5/).

 Both of these dependencies are part of the Maven Central Repository, and they should already be included in the project's pom.xml file.
-If, for whatever reason, it gives an error, manually paste the following into your pom.xml copy:
+If, for whatever reason, it gives an error, manually replace the dependency list in your pom.xml copy with the following:

 ```
 <dependencies>